Blokatt/blokatt.net/games.md

 sidebar_sort_order: 2
 description: Things I've put together that resemble video games.
 ---
-Since 2019, I've been putting my gamedev skills to work at [SCS Software](https://scssoft.com/) as a junior programmer.
+Since 2019, I've been putting my gamedev skills to work at [SCS Software](https://scssoft.com/) as a programmer.
-Here are a few games that I've put togehter before that, mostly for game jams. **Quality may vary.** Some of my best work sadly still remains unreleased to this day.
-I plan on returning to solo gamedev eventually, though.
+Here are a few games-ish made before that, mostly for game jams.
+Unsurprisingly, the ones I happened to be the most proud of never saw the light of day, but I hope you can find some enjoyment in what I managed to actually finish over the years, at least.

 I have also collaborated on a number of games as sound and/or music person, more on that [in the audio section](/audio/).

-You can also find me on [Game Jolt](https://gamejolt.com/@Blokatt) and [itch.io](https://blokatt.itch.io/).
+You can also find me on [Game Jolt](https://gamejolt.com/@odditica) and [itch.io](https://odditica.itch.io/).

 <div class="subsection">
 <h4 class="visual-title">&gt; 0x0D - Made in 48 hours, 1st place @ gm(48) #20</h4>